Philadelphia YouTube Sensation Omni In A Hellcat Sentenced to 5 1/2 Years - NewsBreak

 After being sentenced, Carrasquillo took to Instagram for his reaction.
 “Facing 27 and a half years — I just got senteced today.
 I felt like the Judge was super fair, he heard everyone’s testimony about my character, everyone who came to court” Carrasquillo said in his Instagram story.
 “The judged ordered me to 66 months in federal prison, which I feel as though is fair”.

-RELATED: Omni In A Hellcat Facing 514 Years in Prison, Says He Found Loophole In The Law
+RELATED: Omi In A Hellcat Facing 514 Years in Prison, Says He Found Loophole In The Law

 RELATED: Omi In A Hellcat Mansion Robbed, $920,00 Cash, Safe & Jewelry Stolen